Courtesy 9 Mile Garden

 The release also notes that the Canteen will also be available to rent for private events for up to 200 guests.

-The food truck garden is expected to operate six days a week, offering both lunch and dinner services.
+The food-truck garden is expected to operate six days a week, offering both lunch and dinner service.
 In addition to offering a rotating selection of food trucks, 9 Mile Garden aims to be a hub for entertainment of all types, from livestreams of sporting events to live performances.
 In addition to public events, the park will be available to rent for private events including weddings, corporate gatherings and fundraisers.

 The garden's name, according to a release issued in November, is inspired by "the days before streets had names or road markers, where landmarks were named for their distance from the courthouse or city center."
 Located nine miles from the Old Courthouse in downtown St. Louis, 9 Mile Garden's name is an homage to "a time in St. Louis history when farmers would drive their harvests to an open space and line up their trucks into a formation that allowed people to walk along and choose what items interested them most.
 These were called 'truck gardens,' and Affton was known for having a high concentration of them."

 To learn more about 9 Mile Garden, visit its website